 Hopefully, you won’t get sick or disabled during quarantine, but just in case you do, be prepared.
 Talk to friends or family members who might be able to take your dog or stop by to let him out and feed him.

 If you can’t find someone to help, consider setting up a potty area indoors with artificial turf inside a plastic tray and teach your dog to use it.
 They don’t need to go there all the time as long as you can still go outside, but it’s an excellent doggy tool to have in case of an emergency.

 Buy an auto-feeder and an auto-waterer to keep on hand if you start feeling under the weather.
 You can also contact some companies that will deliver dog food.

 Just as humans can suffer from stress, anxiety, depression, and frustration after being isolated, so can dogs.
-Keep an eye on your pooch and be ready to intervene if you notice them acting differently than usual.
+Keep an eye on your pooch, learn how to read your dog's body language and be ready to intervene if you notice them acting differently than usual.